WHOI-ITP/ITP-Python/README.md

 ```

 **fetch**()
 Execute a search of the ITP database using the pre-specified filters.
+Returns
+a list of `profile` objects that match the search criteria.

 **set_max_results**(*n_results*)
 By default, `fetch` is limited to returning 5000 profiles in order to avoid